CodeHubOrg/gitworkshop/README.md

 #### Feature Nav on remote branch
 There is a branch called *feature-nav* on the remote repository.
 Fetch this branch and check it out to your local repository.
 Play around with the styles for the navigation appearing in the top left corner.
 Then merge it into the appropriate branch, so it can be deployed.

+*Note: If you work on your own, but want to try working with remotes and different cloned repos, you can simulate this situation on your hard drive; [see below](#simulate)*

 ### 3. Notes on strategies that might be used above